chandermani/angular6byexample/README.md

-# angular6byexample
+# Angular 6 By Example
-Source control repository for upcoming Angular 6 release.
+Source control repository for upcoming Angular 6 By Example book.